bancolombia/commons-jms/docs/docs/06-sending-messages.md

----
-sidebar_position: 5
----

 # Sending Messages

 To send messages exists the `@EnableMQGateway` annotation which enables the producers auto-configuration.

-The senders are created with the default properties described at [Sender properties](/commons-jms/docs/commons-jms/configuration-properties#sender-properties)
+The senders are created with the default properties described at [Sender properties](/commons-jms/docs/configuration-properties#sender-properties)

 ## Send message to a fixed queue reactive